niw/sparkle_appcast/README.md

 * `--url=URL`

     URL to the application archive file published.
 Required.
+    Template is enabled.

 * `--release-note=RELEASE_NOTE`

-    Path to a release note text file in Markdown format.
+    Path to a release note text file in [Markdown](https://daringfireball.net/projects/markdown/syntax) format.
 Required.
+    Template is enabled on the content of text file.

 * `--output=OUTPUT`